AI video generation models: Our best picks for jaw-dropping videos

 What are AI video generation models?

 AI video generation models are the underlying AI systems that create videos from prompts, images, or reference inputs.
-Models like Veo 3, Sora 2, Runway Gen-4, and Kling power many modern AI video generators and are responsible for things like motion, realism, audio, and scene consistency.
+Models like Veo 3.1, Kling 3.0, Hailuo, Seedance, and Wan power modern AI video workflows and are responsible for things like motion, realism, audio generation, and stylized visual effects.

 What are the best AI video generation models right now?

-Some of the best AI video generation models right now include Veo 3 for realism and native audio, Sora 2 for cinematic storytelling, Runway Gen-4 for consistency, and Kling 3.0 for image-to-video motion.
-Luma, Pika, Hailuo, Seedance, Wan, and LTX are also popular for experimentation and social content.
+Some of the strongest AI video generation models right now include Veo 3.1 for realism and native audio, Kling 3.0 for image-to-video motion, and Hailuo, Seedance, and Wan for experimentation and social-style creative workflows.
+Different models tend to perform better depending on the type of content you're trying to create.

 What is the best AI for making videos?

 The best AI for making videos depends on your workflow.
-Veo 3 and Sora 2 are strong for cinematic content, Runway Gen-4 works well for consistency, and Kling is excellent for image-to-video AI.
-Many creators now combine several AI video generation models instead of relying on just one.
+Veo 3.1 is especially strong for cinematic content and native audio, while Kling 3.0 works well for image-to-video animation and dynamic motion.
+Many creators now combine multiple AI video generation models instead of relying on just one system.

 What is the difference between an AI video model and an AI video generator?